Types of Cancers We Treat

 When we distinguish between ‘types’ of cancer, we are referring to the location in which the cancer is being manifested…breast cancer…lung cancer…brain cancer.
 In each of these, the second word is ‘cancer’ and the first word is the location.

-The reason that one cancer may be more aggressive is due to location.
+The reason that one cancer may be considered more aggressive is due to location.

 Pancreatic cancer, for instance, only has to grow 1cm to be in another organ like the small intestines, making it stage 4 and impacting the function of the small intestines.
 Breast or colon cancer, on the other hand, may grow several centimeters without impacting another organ.